-In past editions of this treatment summary I have restricted myself to describing the evidence for the various available treatment options.
-However, with each passing year the range of options has expanded, so it is difficult for the newly diagnosed patient, or their families, to discern which is the best treatment plan to follow.
-So I now depart from the practice of previous years and offer by own opinions about how to proceed, based on what I would do today if I were a newly diagnosed patient.
+With each passing year the information about treatment options has expanded, making it increasingly difficult for the newly diagnosed patient, or their families, to discern which is the best treatment plan to follow.
+So here I offer my own opinions about the relative merits of the various options, based on what I would do today if I were a newly diagnosed patient.
 Keep in mind that I am not a physician with direct contact with patients and the valuable information that provides.
 On the other hand, my opinions are not constrained by the conventions of the medical system, which often hamstring oncologists in considering the possible options.

 My first piece of advice is to seek treatment at a major brain tumor center.
 Their surgical techniques are more likely to be state-of-the-art, which in turn means the patient will be more likely to receive a complete resection, now known to be a strong contributor to longer survival.
-Equally important is that major centers will be better equipped to retain tumor samples that will allow various tests of genetic markers that have important implications for which treatments are most likely to be successful for the individual patient.
-A culture of live tumor cells is also important for the development of some of the vaccines that were discussed above.
-Live tissue is also necessary for chemo-sensitivity testing
+Also important is that major centers will be better equipped to retain tumor samples that will allow various tests of genetic markers that have important implications for which treatments are most likely to be successful for the individual patient.

-Four tests for genetic markers seem important at the present time, although others undoubtedly will emerge in the near future.
-The first is for the level of expression of the gene that controls the MGMT enzyme, which predicts whether the standard treatment protocol involving temodar will be successful.
+Several tests for genetic markers seem worthwhile at the present time, although others undoubtedly will emerge in the near future.
+The most important is for the level of expression of the gene that controls the MGMT enzyme, which predicts whether the standard treatment protocol involving temodar will be successful.
 If a high level of activity is detected, the standard protocol seems not to work any better than radiation, so a different treatment protocol is advisable.
 The second test is for the presence of the epidermal growth factor variant III mutation.
-The vaccine under development that targets that specific mutation seems extremely promising, so anyone with that mutation should seriously consider using the vaccine as a first treatment option, assuming that it soon becomes generally available.
+The vaccine under development that targets that specific mutation seems promising, so anyone with that mutation should seriously consider using the vaccine as a first treatment option, assuming that it soon becomes generally available.
 Note that combining the vaccine with chemotherapy actually seems to improve outcome, contrary to the typical expectation that immunotherapy and chemotherapy treatments are incompatible.
 The presence of the EPGFR variant III is also important for predicting the likely outcome of EGFR inhibitors like Tarceva but such prediction is more accurate when combined with a test for an intact PTEN gene.

 Yet a fourth test is for the presence of overexpressed platelet-derived growth factor (PDGFR), which is the target of gleevec.
-If there is high MGMT activity, which predicts that temodar will be ineffective, gleevec is a reasonable alternative, in combination with one or another chemotherapy agent.
-But this protocol is much more effective if the PDGF overexpression is present.
+Gleevec has been generally ineffective when applied to the entire patient population, but can be effective if the PDGFR overexpression is present.